No one is born knowing all the secrets to great barbecue.

 But, recipes aren’t all that’s in it.
 There’s plenty of time spent on theory and helping you master the technique with tips scattered throughout the book.

-Basically, Steven Raichlen really knows what he’s talking about and this book will help you do brisket everything beautifully!
+Basically, Steven Raichlen really knows what he’s talking about and this book will help you turn this can be tricky cut into something that’s really pretty simple.

 Smoke and Spice was the first smoking cookbook that we added to our collection.
 And, since then, it’s become one of our most well-used barbecue tools.